digitalmensch/sqlitent/README.rst

 sqlitent provides a set-like interface on top of SQLite_.
 Values can be None, int, float, str, and bytes.
 Tuple types are distinguished by name (case sensitive!) and number of fields.
+Documentation_.

 sqlitent was inspired by sqlitedict_ and kv_.